roshkhatri/valkey-perf-benchmark/README.md

 website hosting.
 Metrics files (`completed_commits.json` and the `results/` folder) are stored in the same bucket so the dashboard can fetch them directly.
-`completed_commits.json` now stores objects containing the commit SHA, the original commit timestamp, and the benchmark status:
+`completed_commits.json` now stores objects containing the commit SHA, the original commit timestamp, and the benchmark status.
+The dashboard ignores entries with the status `in_progress`:

 ```json
 [ { "sha": "abcdef123", "timestamp": "2024-01-02T15:04:05Z", "status": "complete" } ]